The Crow (1994 film): Soundtracks

 The original soundtrack album for The Crow features songs from the film, and was a chart-topping album.
 It included work by The Cure (their song, "Burn", became the film's main theme), The Jesus and Mary Chain, Rage Against the Machine and Helmet, among many others.
 In Peter Hook's memoir Substance: Inside New Order, Hook relates that New Order were approached to provide the soundtrack for the film, with a cover of "Love Will Tear Us Apart", their hit as Joy Division, citing parallels between Eric's resurrection and New Order's formation after the suicide of Joy Division frontman Ian Curtis.
 However, New Order frontman Bernard Sumner declined, stating that they were too busy with their album Republic to commit to another project.
 James O'Barr, creator of the original comic book series, was a big fan of Joy Division and had named the characters Sergeant Albrecht and Captain Hook after bandmates Sumner (who was also known as Bernard Albrecht early in his career) and Hook.

 Several groups contributed covers.
 Nine Inch Nails rendered Joy Division's "Dead Souls", Rollins Band covered Suicide's "Ghost Rider" and Pantera performed Poison Idea's "The Badge".

 The bands Medicine and My Life with the Thrill Kill Kult make cameo appearances in the film on stage in the nightclub below Top Dollar's headquarters.

 The score consists of original, mostly orchestral music, with some electronic and guitar elements, written for the film by Graeme Revell.

 Home media

-The Crow was first released on VHS and LaserDisc multiple times between 1994 and 1998 in addition to the widescreen DVD on February 3, 1998.
-The two-disc DVD was released on March 20, 2001, as part of the Miramax/Dimension Collector's Series.
+The Crow was first released on VHS and LaserDisc on September 14, 1994, by Miramax Home Entertainment.
+It found success in the home video market, and ended up as the 8th best-selling video in the United States for 1995.
+A widescreen DVD was released on February 3, 1998, followed by a two-disc DVD on March 20, 2001, as part of the Miramax/Dimension Collector's Series.
 On October 18, 2011, The Crow was released on Blu-ray through Lionsgate Pictures who also re-released the DVD format on August 17, 2012.
 In Japan, the movie was remastered in 4K for a special edition in 2016, although the film's final resolution was capped at 1080p.
-A 4K UHD Blu-ray edition of the film was released on May 7, 2024 by Paramount Home Entertainment.
+In April 2020, ViacomCBS (now known as Paramount Skydance) bought a 49% stake in Miramax from beIN Media Group, which gave them the rights to Miramax's 700 film library, and since April 2020, Paramount Pictures has regained distribution rights to The Crow.
+The film was subsequently reissued on Blu-ray and DVD by Paramount Home Entertainment on September 22, 2020, with this being one of many Miramax films reissued on DVD/Blu-ray by Paramount around this time.
+A 4K UHD Blu-ray edition of the film would follow on May 7, 2024 for the film's 30th anniversary featuring a clean film transfer, Dolby Vision, and new special features like a 25-minute production design documentary.